cap-ntu/baconian-project/docs/installation_guide.rst

     pip install git+git://github.com/deepmind/dm_control.git

+DeepMind control suit also rely on the mujoco engine which is the same as the mujoco-py environments in gym.
+They provides similar tasks with slightly differences.

 And for the different default mujoco key and mujoco binaries for mujoco-py and DeepMind control suit, please follow the setting of mujoco-py and we will take care of the setting for DeepMind Control Suit at runtime.

 4. We have implemented many examples, you may try them first at :doc:`Examples <examples>`